Tomatoes and Other Edibles 2026

 Arugula Wildfire

 Perennial sweet flavoured variety with a mild peppery kick.
 Slower to bolt than other varieties.
 Upright habit keeps the leaves off the ground.
-We’re hoping to have 6 pots for 2025.
+6 pots.

 Blue Curled Scotch Kale

 An attractive kale which pairs well with our scarlet variety.
 Add young leaves to salads or cook mature ones as greens.
-Blue-green crinkled foliage is very cold-hardy and rich in vitamin C. 8 pots.
+Blue-green crinkled foliage is very cold-hardy and rich in vitamin C. # to be determined.

 Black Seeded Simpson Lettuce

 Looseleaf.
 This heirloom variety produces large, frilly, light green leaves.
 The taste is delicate and tender, with no bitterness.
-Slow to bolt as well as tolerant of light frost.
-6 pots.
+Slow to bolt as well as tolerant of light frost. # to be determined.

 Buttercrunch Lettuce

 Butterhead.
-Soft, dark green leaves surround tender hearts which do not become bitter in hot weather.
-14 pots.
+Soft, dark green leaves surround tender hearts which do not become bitter in hot weather. # to be determined.

 Darkness Lettuce

 Looseleaf.
 Dense, frilly leaves with deep red edges.
-This variety is especially good for low-light conditions.
-5 pots.
+This variety is especially good for low-light conditions. # to be determined.

 Lollo Rossa Lettuce

 A beautiful frilly green variety with stunning red edges.
-Compact looseleaf which holds up especially well in summer heat.
-10 pots.
+Compact looseleaf which holds up especially well in summer heat. # to be determined.

 Outrageous Red Lettuce

-New for 2024!
 Looseleaf.
 Medium to large magenta heads are mild in flavour and slow to bolt in summer heat.
 The fiery red leaves make a great accent in your garden or on your plate!
-Heirloom.
-10 pots.
+Heirloom. # to be determined.

 Perpetual Spinach

 Technically a chard, although it looks and tastes like spinach.
 Unlike true spinach and the lettuces, this green does not bolt with hot weather.
 Biennial as well as free-seeding.
 1-2 good-size plants in each pot.
-Availability not yet known.
+Availability to be determined.

 Onions